filin8804/7-Zip-zstd/README.md

 - [7-Zip Zstandard Homepage](https://mcmilk.de/projects/7-Zip-zstd/)
 - [Request for inclusion](https://sourceforge.net/p/sevenzip/discussion/45797/thread/a7e4f3f3/) into the mainline 7-Zip:
   - result, will currently not included :(
+- [p7zip](https://github.com/jinfeihan57/p7zip) - 7-Zip fork for use on MacOS and linux

 ## Donate